D-litchR9/Logistics-software-LogiGest/README.md

 # Logistics-software-LogiGest
-Free software for product management, stock, shipping status, location, and more
+Free software for product management, stock, shipping status, location, and more.